This has not been proof-read or modified for simpler reading yet.

 -

-- contains the raw image data and is represented as an array of bytes, not pixels where each byte represents a component of the image data according to the specified encoding.
+data- contains the raw image data and is represented as an array of bytes, not pixels where each byte represents a component of the image data according to the specified encoding.

 Images generally use the top left corner of an image as the origin (0.0).
 This aligns with computer graphic standards and is the usual convention.
 Also note that the values of each color component ranges from 0 to 255, with 0 being no color and 255 representing maximum intensity.

-= [ B1, G1, R1, B2, G2, R2, B3, G3, R3, B4, G4, R4]
+The data for the above grid would be: data = [ B1, G1, R1, B2, G2, R2, B3, G3, R3, B4, G4, R4] since it uses bgr8

 Point Cloud Messages

-is a common data structure used to represent 3D point cloud data.
+The sensor_msgs/PointCloud2 is a common data structure used to represent 3D point cloud data.
 Point clouds are collections of points in 3D space and are captured b y sensors such as 3D LIDARS or depth cameras.
 It consists of a collection of points in 3D space, each point having attributes such as its X, Y, and Z coordinates, intensity, color, or other relevant info.
 More info can be found here

 The most important fields are:

-- length of a row in bytesdata
+- row_step- length of a row in bytes

 A sample PointCloud2 message: